EmekaMomodu/metrics-dashboard/README.md

 **Latency**
 - request time (in ms) for successful requests
 - request time (in ms) for failed requests
-- round trip request time in network - using ping and traceroute

 **Errors** : It is important to understand what kind of errors are happening in the application.
 This can be done with Jaeger Tracing.
 - 500 errors - 500 errors are more severe: the application is unable to start or completely crashes during execution of a request.